Arvind Parikh

-Arvind Parikh (born 19 October 1927) is an Indian classical sitar player.
+Arvind Parikh (born 19 October, 1927) is an Indian classical sitar player.

 Early life

-Arvind was born in Ahmedabad into a Gujarati business family with cultural and spiritual influences.
-His father Natwar Lal was a businessman and mother Chandra kala ben was a painter.
+Arvind was born in Ahmedabad into a Gujarati business family.
+His father Natverlalbhai was a textiles businessman, and his mother Chandrakalaben was a painter.
 His primary and secondary education continued in a nationalist school.
 In 1944, at the age of 17, he moved to Mumbai and started learning from sitar player Vilayat Khan.
-As per Khan's wish Parikh entered Bombay University, along with the music education from Khan.
-Parikh got admission in Elphinstone College, Bombay.
-His musical education continued uninterrupted for 60 years throughout his performing career, from 1944 to 2004 until Khan's death.
-Arvind was married to the ace classical singer Kishori Parikh (1929-2007).
-Kishori Parikh was a student of Kirana Gharana stalwarts Niaz Ahmed and Faiyaz Ahmad.
-The couple has a son Snehal and a daughter Poorvi, a classical singer.
+As per Khan's wish, Parikh attended Bombay University, along with the music education from Khan.
+Parikh enrolled in Elphinstone College, Bombay.
+His musical education continued uninterrupted for 60 years throughout his performing career, from 1944 until Khan's death in 2004.

 Music career

 Arvind Parikh has been performing for over six decades.
 Associations with other musicians helped him in his research work.
 These musicians include B. R. Deodhar, Latafat Hussain Khan, Amir Khan, Niyaz Ahmad-Faiyaz Ahmad Khan, D. T. Joshi, and Radhika Mohan Maitra.
 He has performed in India and abroad.
 He has performed at music festivals in India and Europe, and has had concert tours in several parts of West Asia, Far East and Australia.
 Parikh is a regular performer on All India Radio.
 His daughter Purvi Parikh is also a classical vocalist.
 His wife was a disciple of Niyaz Ahmad - Faiyaz Ahmad Khan of Kirana gharana.
 Parikh has compiled compositions and ragas in "Sitar Guru" and "Bandish Parampara" published by Navras Records UK.